Our Board of Directors

 Dr David Hughes was appointed as Medical Director in 2018.
 Dr Hughes, who is a nationally renowned Consultant Histopathologist, has been Deputy Medical Director at the Trust since 2013 and prior to this he was Associate Medical Director for Cancer for many years.
 David began his Consultant career in 1998 before moving to STH in 2005.

 Dr Hughes is a specialist sarcoma pathologist who trained in Sheffield, Edinburgh and San Antonio, Texas and has worked as a consultant in the sarcoma teams at the Royal Orthopaedic Hospital, Birmingham, the Robert Jones and Agnes Hunt Orthopaedic Hospital as well as Sheffield Teaching Hospitals.

 Director of Human Resources and Staff Development - Mark Gwilliam

-Mark took up his post as Director of Human Resources and Organisational Development in May 2009 and brings with him a wealth of experience.
-He was previously an Associate Director of Human Resources at Central Manchester University Hospitals NHS Foundation Trust where he worked for 3 years.
-Mark joined the NHS in 2004 through the Gateway to Leadership Programme and was assigned on placement here at Sheffield Teaching Hospitals NHS Foundation Trust.
+Mark is currently Director of Human Resources and Staff Development.
+He took up his original post as Director of Human Resources and Organisational Development in May 2009 and brings with him a wealth of experience.
+He was previously an Associate Director of Human Resources at Central Manchester University Hospitals NHS Foundation Trust where he worked for three years.
+Mark joined the NHS in 2004 through the Gateway to Leadership Programme and was assigned on placement at Sheffield Teaching Hospitals NHS Foundation Trust.
 Prior to this he worked in the fast moving consumer goods sector in numerous operational management and human resource management roles.

 Director of Strategy and Planning - Anne Gibbs